 Venice Food Prices

-You’ll have to actively seek out budget restaurants because food is fairly expensive — so, if you’re not careful, it’s easy to spend way more than you probably want.
+You’ll have to actively seek out budget restaurants because the food is fairly expensive — so, if you’re not careful, it’s easy to spend way more than you probably want.
+Note: Anything around St. Marks Square (Piazza San Marco) is going to be crazy expensive.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
 Hotel breakfasts tend to be overpriced, so skip those in most cases.

-- Caffe del Doge (Duke’s Café) has coffee and pastries, €3
+- Caffe del Doge has coffee and pastries, €3

 - Marchini Time, another local café, offers cappuccino, espresso, and other cheap breakfast options: €3